 Mrs Connor completed the SENCO training award in 2019

-Staff have received the following training during academic year 21-22 to help them to support SEND pupils;
+Staff have received the following training to support SEND pupils;

 Attended SEN cluster sessions

 The SEND policy was updated in February 2023.